 - The essay may, at the discretion of the editor, include black and white photographs or illustrations, but the contributor is responsible for ensuring that the relevant copyright clearances have been obtained.
 Essays accompanied by such images may be no longer than 2000 words.

-- Please submit no more than six poems.
+- Please submit no more than four poems.

 - Publishers, please get in touch with Reviews Editor Michelle Elvy to arrange your books to be sent to reviewers.
 Please do not send books for review without prior arrangement.